faenrandir/a_careful_examination/responses/response_to_a_TBM_brother.md

 > Joseph Smith got too many thing right for it to be an accident.

-The vast majority of things Joseph Smith revealed were amalgamations of thoughts from his time.
-Several responses below are worth considering.
+Joseph Smith definitely organized an impressive amount of religious thought from his time.
+Still, the vast majority of things Joseph Smith revealed can also be viewed as amalgamations of thoughts from his time.
+Several responses below get into this in more detail.

 > Ancient writing on metal plates..it was unheard of...ridiculed for it, but was proved correct years later...same with the stone box it was stored in Plates hidden in a stone box---